Planning and risk management

 Before you get down to the real business of trading, it's sensible to work out how much time you can commit to it.
 Individuals looking to make a large number of trades per day, for example, will need to dedicate a lot more time to trading than, say, investors looking to buy assets that will appreciate over several years.

-It's also important to spend enough time preparing yourself for trading, which includes education, practising your strategies and analysing the markets.
+It's also important to spend enough time preparing yourself for trading, which includes education, practicing your strategies and analyzing the markets.

 Once you've written down your motivation for trading and the amount of time you're willing to commit, you can start defining your trading goals.
 These goals shouldn't simply be grand statements about how you're going to buy a big house or a yacht with your winnings.
 To be effective, trading goals need to be Specific, Measurable, Attainable, Relevant and Time-bound.
 In short, they need to be SMART: